mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 	           Block-3 by B3
 	           Block-4 by B4

-Note that the last block has only 264MB of useful data.
+Note that the last block, Block-4, has only
+264 MB of useful data.

-Let's say, we have a cluster of 6 nodes (one master and 5 worker nodes {W1, W2, W3, W4, W5} and master does not store any data), also assume that the replication factor is 2, therefore, blocks will be placed as:
+Let's say, we have a cluster of 6 nodes (one master and 5 worker nodes {W1, W2, W3, W4, W5}
+and master does not store any actual data), also assume that the replication factor is 2, therefore, blocks will be placed as:

 		W1: B1, B4